sanic-org/sanic-guide/src/en/guide/basics/middleware.md

 ---:1

 If middleware returns a `HTTPResponse` object, the request will stop processing and the response will be returned.
 If this occurs to a request before the route handler is reached, the handler will **not** be called.
 Returning a response will also prevent any further middleware from running.

+However, if a middleware returns a type that is not `HTTPResponse`, processing will continue as normal.
+This can be useful when using early return to avoid processing requests.
 :--:1
 ```python
 @app.middleware("request")